If you have chickens, you probably have flies. We did too, until we learned the best ways to get rid of flies in chicken coop!

 This rather disgusting realization lead to a period of experimentation on how to dispose of the flies in the trap.

 Although I’ve heard some people do, we don’t feed the flies to the chickens.
-The attractant is non-toxic, but that doesn’t mean it should be eaten in large quantities.
+The attractant is non-toxic, but that doesn’t mean it should be eaten.
 I mean, Crayons are non-toxic too, but we don’t cut them up and sprinkle them on our salad!

 The ick factor is what really keeps us from feeding the flies to our birds.
 Flies are gross, I hate when they land on my food and do my best to keep them out of my life.
 I certainly don’t want my chickens to eat a whole pile of the diseased little pests and then lay the eggs that I eat for breakfast.

 Instead, we’ve found a great way to dispose of the flies without risk of any survivors.
-Simply dig a hole about a foot deep, quickly pour the contents of the trap into the hole, and fill it back in as quickly as possible.
+Simply dig a hole about a 6-12 inches deep, quickly pour the contents of the trap into the hole, and fill it back in as quickly as possible.

 When the trap is emptied, refill it with attractant and water and start all over again.
 We buy extra fly attractant in bulk and always have it on hand.
-While the attractant that comes with the captivator does work well, I’ve found that the Victor Fly Magnet Bait is much cheaper and works faster, so we’ve been using that for the past few years.
+While the attractant that comes with the captivator does work well, I’ve found that the Victor Fly Magnet Bait is much cheaper and works faster, so we’ve been using that to help us get rid of flies for the past few years.

-It’s so important to take time at least once a week to either lay down some fresh litter, or remove what is soiled in the coop and run.
+It’s so important to take time at least once a week to clean the chicken coop really well.
 The use of a droppings board under the roost is helpful here.
 The droppings can be cleaned off and disposed of every morning, eliminating them completely.

 To review, our fly trap arsenal is as follows: